patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/tokens/design-with-tokens.md

 Our tokens are only available within Figma.
 If you've previously designed with PatternFly by using our Sketch design kits, you will need to begin to create all new product designs within Figma.

-If you have any existing Sketch-based designs that you want to migrate into Figma, you will need to manually recreate each UI mockup using the Penta component library.
+If you have any existing Sketch-based designs that you want to migrate into Figma, you will need to manually recreate each UI mockup using the PatternFly 6 component library.